 1-800-621-3900 ext.
 7201

 Since the Britannica LaunchPacks site is accessed over the Internet, it is subject to the same performance issues that affect other websites.
 Britannica strives to keep Britannica LaunchPacks quick and efficient.
 There are some steps that schools can take to improve the performance of Britannica LaunchPacks (and other websites).
-Britannica recommends using current versions of Internet browsers, specifically: Google Chrome version 52.0 or higher, Mozilla Firefox version 45.0 or higher, Microsoft Internet Explorer version 11.0, Microsoft Edge version 25.0 or higher, or Safari version 9.1 or higher.
+Britannica recommends using current versions of Internet browsers, specifically: Google Chrome version 52.0 or higher, Mozilla Firefox version 45.0 or higher, Microsoft Edge version 25.0 or higher, or Safari version 9.1 or higher.

 Britannica LaunchPacks include many classroom and teacher resources that utilize multimedia features.
 These require a number of standard software plug-ins included with most operating systems or Internet browsers.
 Britannica recommends using current versions of the required plug-ins.
 Current versions can be downloaded for free from the Internet.
 Generally, if a person is missing a plug-in, the browser will prompt them to download it.
 The following plug-ins are required: